- Skincare

 Final Thoughts

-This retinol serum definitely made me more of a believer in the potent ingredient and made me way less scared of using it on the daily.
-It’s an easy one-step add to any nightly routine and if you’re retinol apprehensive like I was, this is your time to take the leap!
+This retinol serum definitely made me more of a believer in the potent ingredient and made me way less scared of using it every day.
+It’s an easy step to add to any nightly routine and if you’re retinol apprehensive like I was, this is your time to take the leap!

 Photo: Alanna Martine Kilkeary